How to Prevent Diaper Blowouts: A Mom’s Guide

 How to prevent diaper blowouts up the back

-What do I do if the diaper is leaking up the back?
+What do you do if the diaper is leaking up the back?
 Most disposable diaper brands have an elastic band that goes fully around the back of the diaper.
 Check the fit of the elastic.
 It should fit snugly.
 You should be able to fit one finger between your baby’s back and the back of the diaper.
 The diaper should completely cover your baby’s bottom and fit tightly.

 Again, fastening the diaper tabs snugly is key!

 Pampers Swaddlers tend to be taller than Huggies, which prevents poop from going higher up the back.
 But Huggies Snug & Dry have great, stretchy elastic around the top, where Pampers are more open.
 And Huggies have a pocketed waistband, which may help catch a blowout.
+Take advantage of that awesome pocketed waistband and check the price of Huggies on Amazon.

 Huggies Little Movers and Pampers Cruisers have better elastic fittings to help diapers stay on with active babies.
 Both of these diapers are available in size 3, so once your baby is large enough, these are good options to prevent a blowout.